A Stream on “Moral Philosophy and the Quality of Life”

 Sponsored by the Athens Journal of Humanities & Arts

-The Philosophy Unit of ATINER is organizing A Stream on “Moral Philosophy and the Quality of Life”, 3-6 January 2019, Athens, Greece as part of the 6th Annual International Conference on Humanities & Arts in a Global World sponsored by the Athens Journal of Humanities & Arts.
+The Philosophy Unit of ATINER is organizing a Stream on “Moral Philosophy and the Quality of Life”, 3-6 January 2020, Athens, Greece as part of the 7th Annual International Conference on Humanities & Arts in a Global World sponsored by the Athens Journal of Humanities & Arts.

 Special arrangements will be made with a local hotel for a limited number of rooms at a special conference rate.
 In addition, a number of special events will be organized: A pragmatic symposium (as organized in Ancient Athens but fine tuned to synchronous ethics), a special one-day educational island tour, an Athens educational walking tour, and an one-day visit to Delphi.
 Details of the social program are available here.

 Please submit an abstract (email only) to: firstname.lastname@example.org, using the abstract submission form by 31 May 2019 to: Dr. Carmen Cozma, Academic Member, ATINER & Professor, Department of Philosophy, “Alexandru Ioan Cuza” University of Iași, Romania.

 Please include: Title of Paper, Full Name (s), Current Position, Institutional Affiliation, an email address and at least 3 keywords that best describe the subject of your submission.
 Decisions will be reached within four weeks of your submission.